prisms-center/CASMcode_crystallography/python/doc/usage/lattice.rst

     coordinate_cart = xtal.fractional_to_cartesian(lattice, coordinate_frac)
     coordinate_frac = xtal.cartesian_to_fractional(lattice, coordinate_cart)

-Additionally, the :func:`~libcasm.xtal.fractional_within()` can be used to set fractional coordinates with values less than 0. or greater than or equal to 1. to the equivalent values within the lattice unit cell.
+Additionally, the method :func:`~libcasm.xtal.fractional_within()` can be used to set fractional coordinates with values less than 0.0 or greater than or equal to 1.0 to the equivalent values within the lattice unit cell.

 Symmetry operations